 As a result of the work of her office, each year thousands of young people from underserved communities in Texas are introduced to dental medicine as a potential career path.

-This online portal is your go-to source for all things newsworthy at Texas A&M University Baylor College of Dentistry.
+This online portal is your go-to source for all things newsworthy at Texas A&M College of Dentistry.

 SIGN UP FOR OUR E-NEWSLETTER

-Join the Orthodontics mailing list to receive news announcements that keep you current on all the news from the Ortho department at TAMBCD.
+Join the Center of Excellence mailing list to receive news announcements that keep you current on all the news from the COE at College of Dentistry.

 YOUR EMAIL ADDRESS